chanedwin/pydistinct/README.md

 ## References

 Haas, P. J., Naughton, J. F., Seshadri, S., & Stokes, L. (1995, September).
-Sampling-based estimation of the number of distinct values of an attribute.
+Sampling based estimation of the number of distinct values of an attribute.
 In VLDB (Vol. 95, pp. 311-322).

 Bunge, J., & Fitzpatrick, M. (1993).
 Estimating the number of species: a review.
 Journal of the American Statistical Association, 88(421), 364-373.